 Dr. Elhalis continues, “We’ll ask you to kind of take it easy, as far as exercise—no strenuous activity.”
 Also make sure you’re limiting your use of electronic devices, to help reduce eye strain and drying out your eyes unnecessarily.

 Dr. Vish says, “No, insurance doesn’t cover LASIK, but there are several great options for paying.”
-At Ocala Eye, you have two financing options, with CareCredit and Wells Fargo and they both allow low monthly installments with 0% interest so you can enjoy the benefits of LASIK without breaking your bank.
+At Ocala Eye, you have a financing option with CareCredit.
+They allow low monthly installments with 0% interest so you can enjoy the benefits of LASIK without breaking your bank.

 “It can be made very affordable for the average patient,” Dr. Vish continues.
 Many patients discuss how much they’re saving over time by having the LASIK procedure.
 He says, “The cost of contact lenses adds up.”
 Most patients spend about $350 annually on contact lenses and supplies and many patients have a backup set of glasses.
 Dr. Vish says, “Really within a couple of years you’re spending as much money as it would take to pay for your LASIK.”